 Joe picked up fly fishing as part of his mid-life crisis in the late ‘90s and never looked back.
 He rapidly honed his skills through Trout Unlimited’s fly-fishing school, then found the perfect little place on the Au Sable River near Wakeley Bridge to lure his family into the fly-fishing fold.
 Joe, his wife Betsy, and daughters Erin and Caty, have enjoyed this slice of Heaven since 2001.

 Joe joined the Anglers of the Au Sable several years ago and is honored to be part of this fine organization.
-Aside from being President, Joe is one of the attorneys representing Anglers of the Au Sable in the fish farm fight involving the old Grayling Fish Hatchery.
+Aside from being President, Joe is one of the attorneys that represented Anglers of the Au Sable in the fish farm fight involving the old Grayling Fish Hatchery.
 He had also been active in the efforts to halt oil and gas drilling along the Mason Tract.
 Having majored in history in college, Joe is an avid history buff and enjoys gaining historical knowledge about the Au Sable River and surrounding area.
 He also is a lifetime member of the Lovells Historical Society and is a member of the Au Sable River Property Owners Association, Trout Unlimited and Huron Pines.
 Joe was also a past member on the Board of the Detroit River International Wildlife Refuge Alliance.
 Joe plans to stay actively involved in the protection and preservation of the Au Sable River for many years to come.